 - Providing relevant information to maximise the pre-service teacher’s involvement in the site e.g. timetable information, policies and procedures, student information, etc.

 - Discussing educational issues, theories or practices and how they can impact upon day-to-day teaching responsibilities

-- Providing feedback, verbal and written, on a regular basis to the pre-service teacher in areas prioritised by either the mentor teacher or pre-service teacher, including the completion of a written report
+- Providing feedback, verbal and written, on a regular basis to the Preservice Teacher in areas prioritised by either the Supervising Teacher or Preservice Teacher, including the completion of a written report

-- Completing forms and ensuring they are signed by the site coordinator and received by the Professional Experience Office following one week of the final day of placement
+- Completing the placement report and ensuring they are signed by the Site Coordinator and received by the Professional Experience Office following one week of the final day of placement

-The role of the University liaison is to maintain and strengthen the partnership between the university and the site.
-One University liaison will be appointed to each site.
-Once appointed to the site the University liaison will:
+The role of the University Supervisor is to maintain and strengthen the partnership between the university and the site, and to support the Preservice Teacher in undertaking placement requirements.
+One University Supervisor will be appointed to each site.

-- Establish and maintain contact with allocated students while on their respective Professional Experience placements
+- Establish and maintain contact with allocated Preservice Teachers

-- Make face-to-face visits or email and phone contact (depending on context) with site coordinators and/or mentor teachers to ensure students are making satisfactory progress
+- Make face-to-face visits or email and phone contact (depending on context) with Site Coordinators and/or Supervising Teachers to ensure Preservice Teachers are making satisfactory progress

-- Liaise with mentor teachers and Course Coordinators to ensure the site understands the documentation associated with the professional experience placement
+- Liaise with Supervising Teachers and Course Coordinators to ensure the site understands the documentation associated with the professional experience placement